 Bandera de México, The Mexican Flag

 Mexico City is an ancient and modern marvel of art, architecture, and culture.
-The vibrant city is filled with a welcoming spirited people proud of their collective history.
-Everyone we met was informative, enthusiastic to share their knowledge and helpful to direct our mission of discovering an ancient empire hidden among a modern bustling metropolis.
+The vibrant city is filled with welcoming, spirited people proud of their collective history.
+Everyone we met was enthusiastic to share their knowledge and helped direct our mission of discovering an ancient empire hidden among a modern bustling metropolis.

 *The Botanical Journey is now partnered with Stay22 to provide you with easy access to lodging information at the best prices available for Hotels and Airbnb.
 We receive a small commission for booked reservations.
 Thank you for your support.